clearyai/hiring-challenge-ml/README.md

 ## Task

-Write a prototype that cleans & divides two separate regulatory Documents into sections, subsections & paragraphs.
+Write a prototype that cleans & divides three separate regulatory documents into sections, subsections & paragraphs.
+The regulatory documents are provided as pdf files in the `docs` folder.

 The prototype should classify each paragraph into type and subject matter.
 You can find the classes [here](req_analysis/models/classes.py).

 ## Deliverables

-- A Script that does the task described above (i.e., provided a set of documents, it returns the divided documents and the classified paragraphs).
+- A script that does the task described above (i.e., provided a set of documents, it returns the divided documents and the classified paragraphs).
-- Brief description of how you would deploy and prepare this prototype for production use.
+- Brief description of how you would deploy and prepare this prototype for production.
 - Brief description of how you would evaluate & QA this prototype.
 - List & priorization of potential improvements.